serosenstein/UniFi-MAC-detector/README.md

 Pre-reqs:

+If you want to install all requirements for all features you can do: pip3 install -r requirements.txt

+You can also only install the pip modules that you will be using:

-If using Twilio you need to install the twilio package from pip: pip install twilio (or pip3 or whatever)
+If using Twilio you need to install the twilio package from pip: pip3 install twilio

-If using Prowl, you will need to install the pushno package from pip: pip install pushno
+If using Prowl, you will need to install the pushno package from pip: pip3 install pushno

+If using tinydb (useJSON=True), you will need to install tinydb package from pip: pip3 install tinydb

 If using email, and using Gmail (and probably some other providers), you may need to create an app password if you have 2FA enabled, read more here: https://support.google.com/accounts/answer/185833